 An applicant for admission to the Graduate Studies Program must submit the following which must be received in the Office of Graduate Studies at least 30 days prior to the semester in which the applicant plans to enroll.
-(Any exceptions must be approved by the Director of Graduate Studies.)
+(Any exceptions must be approved by the Dean of Graduate Studies.)

 - A completed application for admission form. - A non-refundable application fee (waived for LU graduates). - One official copy of a transcript showing the baccalaureate degree.
 Other transcripts, as deemed necessary. - The results of the Test of English as a Foreign Language (TOEFL) or Michigan English Language Assessment Battery (MELAB) or International English Language Test System (IELTS) (all international students, except those who have English as their official language). - A course-by-course transcript evaluation, by an outside evaluation agency and at the applicant's expense, of all courses from any foreign post-secondary institutions attended is required for international applicants.
-Evaluations must be sent directly to the Office of Graduate Studies. - The results of the Graduate Record Examination (GRE) Aptitude Test for the M.S. and the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) for the M.A. programs.
+Evaluations must be sent directly to the Office of Graduate Studies. - The results of the Graduate Record Examination (GRE) Aptitude Test for the M.S. and the M.A. programs.
 For M.Ed. and Ed.
 S. programs please see exam requirements under individual programs. - The results of the Graduate Management Admission Test (GMAT) for the M.B.A. program. - Three current letters of recommendation from faculty and/or supervisors.
 Recent graduates must have at least two letters from instructors of major courses. - Personal statement of purpose.